What is Extrusion?

 Even though Aluminium possess a lightweight property, its high-level resilience at low to mid-range temperatures means it is resistant to breaking under tension.
 Materials like rolled formed steel and copper extrusions are widely used, but aluminium is best known for a density which is one-third of steel.
 Therefore, engineers usually use aluminium for extrusions.
 There are many processes involved with extrusions, such as Cutting, Finishing, Packaging, Fabrication and Thermal Breaking.
 During these processes, many metals or plastic materials can become brittle; not aluminium though.
 This is what makes aluminium extrusions reliable and durable.

-What sort of tolerances can be achieved with aluminium extrusions?
+What sort of tolerances can be achieved?

 Aluminium Extrusions usually provide tighter tolerances than other materials, such as vinyl extrusions.
 The main tolerances that are widely used in this process are the diameter of the die and the functioning size.
 Due to the varying temperatures Aluminium can withstand, tolerances such as flatness, cross sections and surface roughness can also be achieved.